 35. The ASU site is at the outer skirts of Mangaldoi town.
 There are no protected areas within 15 km radius.
 Around the ASU site, one only finds domesticated fauna.
 At present there are no trees at site.
 There is presence of shrubs in some portion of ASU site.
-The common trees in the surroundings of ASU site are given in Table-6.
+The common trees in the surroundings of ASU site (more than 40 meters away from the proposed boundary wall) are given in Table-6.
 The International Union for Conservation of Nature (IUCN) category of each tree species is also given in the Table-6.
 It is clear that some tree species belong to near threatened (NT), vulnerable (VU) and endangered (EN) categories.
 But none of these species are present at ASU site and these are not expected to be impacted during construction and operation phases.
+In the newly added portion of 40 Bigha, there are no trees.
+This has been verified during the recent visit.